LeadDyno/leaddyno-docs-site/affiliate-compensation-plan.md

 ### Finishing Up

-When you are dong, you can click 'Done Creating Payments', and your Affiliate Commission Plan will be complete.
+When you are done, you can click 'Done Creating Payments', and your Affiliate Commission Plan will be complete.

 Note that you can edit the plan at any time.